• Interesting views of many international newspapers on dog eating in Vietnam

 dog-meat-comsumption-vietnam

-According to The Guardian in September 2013, Kate Hodal's "How eating dog became big business in Vietnam" she asserted that every year hundreds of thousands of dogs were stolen from Thailand, then fled through Hanoi to end their lives in the restaurants there.
+According to The Guardian in September 2013, Kate Hodal's "How Eating Dog Became Big Business in Vietnam" asserted that every year hundreds of thousands of dogs were stolen from Thailand, then fled through Hanoi to end their lives in the restaurants there.
+The demand for dog meat is so high that supplies have become professional and cruel in the form of black market operations.

 The article also confirms that eating dog meat in Vietnam has become a habit that has been sustained over generations, Vietnamese people eat dog meat because of the fact that this food is beneficial to health.
 In fact, it is cheap and provides plenty of protein for the body.
-At the same time, the supply of dog meat does not guarantee the transparency that facilitates stealing and more serious and dangerous when dog thieves are caught and assaulted by the dog owner.
+At the same time, the supply of dog meat does not guarantee the transparency that facilitates stealing and is more serious and dangerous when dog thieves are caught and assaulted by the dog owner.

 The Reuters 2013: "Dogs in Vietnam - Not just dinner anymore"